For SellersMarket Data

 EBITDA Multiple Range: 4-9x

-Food manufacturing multiples depend heavily on brand strength, distribution relationships, and margin profile.
-Branded consumer food businesses trade higher than private label manufacturers.
+Food manufacturing multiples are heavily dependent on brand strength, established distribution relationships, and margin profile.
+Branded consumer food businesses typically trade higher than private label manufacturers.

 Distribution and Logistics